 We sat outside at one of the street-side tables and did some people watching.

 Afterward, we headed back inside to browse the well-curated shelves and purchase a few bottles to take home with us.
 The gentleman in the store was very helpful and explained a lot about the different winemakers and the various varietals they had in stock.

 After much deliberation, we chose our two bottles, that you can only get at Winemakers, and the clerk even wrapped them bubble wrap for us!

 First things first, to properly explore the massive city of Buenos Aires, you need far more than 24 hours.

 But, if that’s all your travel schedule allows, what better way to soak up the culture of this energetic city than soaking up suds of beer and alcoholic grape juice?

 Don’t worry, we were still able to see some of the non-alcohol related highlights in and around the Recoleta neighborhood, like the Recoleta Cemetery, the Feria de Recoleta and Plaza Francia (giant flea market full of crafts and knick-knacks), walking across 9 de Julio Avenue (widest in the world), and watching tango dancers in the streets.

-For more information on Argentina, click on the image below:
+For more info on Argentina, click on the image below:

 Let's be Social!